Moussaka is a classic Greek comfort food. Follow our step-by-step recipe to make this easy and comforting eggplant casserole.

 Assemble the moussaka

-Spread a thin layer of bechamel sauce at the bottom of a large baking dish (9x13) and then layer the potatoes on the sauce.
+Spread a thin layer of bechamel sauce at the bottom of a large baking dish (9×13) and then layer the potatoes on the sauce.
 Layer the eggplants on the potatoes and top with the meat sauce.
 Make sure it covers all the roasted eggplant slices.

 Top moussaka with the creamy bechamel sauce and sprinkle more parmesan cheese on top.
 Bake in the oven for about 45 minutes and then get ready to enjoy this delicious meal!

-Yes, frying the eggplants will work just fine.
-I like to roast them because it's faster, easier and uses way less oil.
-If you decide to fry the eggplants, please sprinkle some salt on both sides and let them sit in a colander for 30 minutes until they "sweat."
+If you decide to fry the eggplants, please sprinkle some salt on both sides and let them sit in a colander for 30 minutes until they “sweat.”
 Then rinse them with cold water and dry each piece using a paper towel.
-Heat vegetable oil in a pan over medium heat and fry them for about five minutes on each side, making sure they're soft but not burnt.
+Heat vegetable oil in a pan over medium heat and fry them for about five minutes on each side, making sure they’re soft but not burnt.

 Serving suggestions